 Progressive may be a good choice if you are looking for low average premiums combined with strong digital tools.
 You can pay bills, file claims, make changes, access ID cards and get quotes from the company’s website or mobile app.

-Progressive offers the ability to get quotes from several different insurance companies from its website, which could save you time when shopping for insurance.
+Progressive offers the ability to get quotes from several different companies from its website, which could save you time when shopping for insurance.
 If you decide to purchase a Progressive policy, you may have access to optional coverages like custom parts coverage, loan/lease payoff and ridesharing coverage.

 Auto-Owners is a regional carrier headquartered in Lansing, Michigan.
 The carrier only sells insurance in 26 states, but because it was established in Michigan, it may be uniquely positioned to understand the insurance needs of Michigan drivers.